Etimo/go-magic-mirror/README.md

 - Run only server 'npm run server' or 'yarn server'
 - The server part can also be built using `go build`

+## Building for ARMv7
+To build an ARMv7 compatible binary and dist folder for the Raspberry Pi 3 and up.
+Run the following command:
+`export GO_ARM=7; export GO_ARCH=arm; yarn build`
 ## Architecture:

-The frontend opens a websocket to the backend, currently only a single
+The frontend opens a websocket to the backend, currently only a single connection to the backend is allowed.